-NPPF Green Belt Purposes Teases for consideration Criteria Value Significance of existing urbanising Influences.
+NPPF Green Belt Purposes Issues for consideration Criteria Value Significance of existing urbanising influences.
 Openness.
-Has the parcel already been affected by encreachment of built development within the parcel?
-If no encroachment, +++ If limited encroachwent, ++ If already encroached upon, + To assist in subguarding the countryside from encroachment.
+Has the parcel already been affected by encroachment of built development within the parcel?
+If no encroachment, +++ If limited encroachment, ++ If already encroached upon, + To assist in safeguarding the countryside from encroachment.
 Significance and permanence of boundaries / features to contain development and prevent encroachment.
-Are there existing natural or man- made features / boundaries that would prevent encodorment in the long term?
-(These could be outside the perceilitaelt).
+Are there existing natural or man- made features / boundaries that would prevent encroachment in the long term?
+(These could be outside the parcel itself).
 If no significant/less significant boundary between the parcel and the neighbouring settlement, ++ If significant boundary(s) between the parcel and the neighbouring settlement, + Countryside access / recreation.
 Is there evidence of positive use of the countryside in this location (e.g. footpaths, bridleways, formal or informal sport and recreation)?
 (Accessible countryside on the doorstep.)
-H yes and abutting the settlement, ++ If yes but not abutting the sottlement, or no + To preserve the setting and special character of historic towns.
+If yes and abutting the settlement, ++ If yes but not abutting the settlement, or no + To preserve the setting and special character of historic towns.
 Contribution of parcel to setting and special character of settlement.
 Are there features of historic significance in the parcel or visible from the parcel?
-If yes and in/abutting the parcel, +++ If yes and not abutting the parcel, ++ If no, + To assist in urban regeneration, by encouraging the recycling of deretict and other urban land.
+If yes and in/abutting the parcel, ++ If yes and not abutting the parcel, +- If no, + To assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 The need to incentivise development within settlements.
-Does the settlement contain significant areas of proverfield land?
-(Only applies to one settlement) H yes, ++ H no, +
+Does the settlement contain significant areas of brownfield land?
+(Only applies to one settlement) If yes, ++ If no, +